Central High School (Tuscaloosa, Alabama): History

 Central High School was formed by the merger of Tuscaloosa High School and Druid High School in 1979 in response to a federal desegregation order.
-The school operated on two campuses, a west campus (West Central) made up of the former Druid High property and enrolling grades 9 and 10, and an east campus (East Central) on the former Tuscaloosa High grounds enrolling grades 11 and 12.
+The school operated on two campuses, a west campus (Central West) made up of the former Druid High property and enrolling grades 9 and 10, and an east campus (Central East) on the former Tuscaloosa High grounds enrolling grades 11 and 12.
 The former mascots and school identities were discarded for a new one.
 Nikole Hanna-Jones of ProPublica stated that the consolidated school "emerged as a powerhouse that snatched up National Merit Scholarships and math-competition victories just as readily as it won trophies in football, track, golf."

 In 1998, the desegregation order was lifted by judge Sharon Blackburn.
 In August 2000 the district board voted to establish two new high schools, and to reduce Central's attendance boundary to a majority black area.
 This led to what could be referred to as the re-segregation of Tuscaloosa high schools.
 Even though the high school students took a vote to rebuild Central as one high school encompassing all four grades, the city council decided that instead they would build three separate high schools.
 Two new high schools, Bryant and Northridge, were opened in 2003.
 That same year the population of white students at Central dropped to three people, ample evidence of said re-segregation.
 This separation also resulted in the Tuscaloosa city high school system, CHS especially, dropping from a 6A school leading to a decline in the city's athletic standing as a powerhouse among schools in the state of Alabama at the highest level.
 Central High declined academically after the opening of new schools.

-In 2004, all Central students were transferred to West Central so that East Central could be demolished for a new Central High facility.
+In 2004, all Central students were transferred to Central West so that Central East could be demolished for a new Central High facility.
 The $31 million school building was completed in 2006 and houses all current Central students.

 Clarence Sutton, Jr. became principal in 2010.